leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 Check the policy you just created (tutorial-bucket-policies) and Click “Next: Tags”, then “Next: Review” “Create User”

-If this is successfully, you’ll now be on a screen that provides access keys.
+If this is successful, you’ll now be on a screen that provides access keys.
 Download these keys and save them somewhere safe!

 ![access-keys](/assets/uploads/access-keys.png)